$\text{F-manifolds}$, F$_\text{man}$-algebras and $\text{Poisson-algebra}$ Distributions: F--Lie groups

-\begin{cor} Let $G$ be an F--Lie group such that the Poisson--algebra distribution $\mathcal{D}_{\text{Pois}}$ is non-trivial (i.e., $\mathcal{D}_{\text{Pois}} \neq \{0\}$).
-Then, the Lie group $G$ is foliated by connected, immersed submanifolds which are themselves F--Poisson Lie groups. \end{cor}
+\begin{rem} Let $G$ be an F--Lie group such that the Poisson-algebra distribution $\mathcal{D}_{\text{Pois}}$ is non-trivial (i.e., $\mathcal{D}_{\text{Pois}} \neq \{0\}$).
+Under this condition, the manifold $G$ admits a canonical foliation by connected, immersed submanifolds.
+Since these leaves are integral manifolds of a distribution characterized by the vanishing of the Leibnizator, they naturally inherit the structure of F--Poisson Lie groups. \end{rem}